Bicycles?

 Will there be water on the course?

 Water and Heed sport drink will be available to ultrarunners at all 11 Ultra Feed Zones on the course.
-Bottled water for relay runners is provided at 4 transition zone locations on the course: Whipple Dam State Park (TZ 3), Alan Seeger Natural Area (TZ 5), Colyer Lake (TZ 9), and Bear Meadows (TZ10/11).
-It is not logistically feasible to provide frequent water stations for relay teams on a course of this length.
+It is not logistically feasible to provide water stations for relay teams on a course of this length.
 However, teams are reminded that runner hydration is a critical component of performance and safety for distance events.
-Teams are encouraged to bring additional water and any food or other support items with them in their support vehicle.
+Teams are encouraged to bring water, sport drinks, and any food or other support items with them in their support vehicle.

 I have heard the mOUnTaiNBACK has an event booklet with descriptions of each leg and course photos.
 How or when are booklets available?

-Tussey mOUnTaiNBACK event booklets are provided to each team and ultra participant after the registration deadline.
+Tussey mOUnTaiNBACK event booklets are provided to each team and ultra participant at packet pickup.
 Booklets include event rules and guidelines, a full-size course map, course leg and transition zone descriptions with photos, and team rotation/mileage tables.
 All of this information is also available at the race website.

 Are there any trails on the course?

 No. There are a number of trails through the Rothrock State Forest, but the mOUnTaiNBACK course is run 100% on the forest roads.
-(There is one section of about 0.4 miles on Leg 11 that resembles a trail terrain.)
 There are directional arrows on the course that prominently point the way.
 However, be forewarned that there is always a chance that some unscrupulous person could turn directional arrows in the wrong direction or toward a trail head, so we're underscoring this point.
 Stay on the roads.
 Know the course.
 No trails!

 Are there any rules for support vehicles?